 Anyway, at the event I made a friend.
 She’s an artist, originally from Russia, who had spent the last few months carrying a very long black scarf everywhere she went, knitting it longer and longer as a way of keeping record of the emotional things going on with her.

-Since then she has destroyed it, and is currently figuring out a safe way to extract a lot of her own blood as part of her next performance.
+Since then she has destroyed it.
 I asked her how she felt now that her scarf was gone, and with this theme of creation and destruction being central to her process.

 “Kind of sad, you know.
 But that’s how it goes.
 You experience things and you alchemise them.”

 A Berlin-based writer engages in the study of belonging and in-between places after years spent faraway from 'home'.